SafiUllahAshfaq/interviews-learning/open-questions.md

 - What are scalable applications?
 - What is micro-services architecture?
 - How do micro-services communicate in between?
+- How will you notify one micro-service from other micro-service on completion of some task?
+- How will you implement authentication in a micro-services mesh?

 ## VCS (GitLab/GitHub)